Cardioid

 The caustic appearing on the surface of this cup of coffee is a cardioid.

 In geometry, a cardioid (from Greek καρδιά (kardiá) 'heart') is a plane curve traced by a point on the perimeter of a circle that is rolling around a fixed circle of the same radius.
 It can also be defined as an epicycloid having a single cusp.
 It is also a type of sinusoidal spiral, and an inverse curve of the parabola with the focus as the center of inversion.
-A cardioid can also be defined as the set of points of reflections of a fixed point on a circle through all tangents to the circle.
+It can also be defined as the set of points of reflections of a fixed point on a circle through all tangents to the circle.